 - Direct access to accent marks and many other diacritical marks.

 - Also direct access to the € (euro) symbol, with continuing access to the $ symbol.

 - And direct access to the inverted ¿ and ¡ (exclamation) characters, with continuing access to the standard ? and ! characters.

 If you are looking for a U.S. style keyboard on a laptop sold in Colombia, I haven’t seen them.
 For desktops it is possible to buy a replacement U.S. style keyboard.
 I have seen a few being sold in Colombia.

-The Bottom Line: Buying Computers or Tablets in Medellín and Colombia
+The Bottom Line: Guide to Buying Computers or Tablets in Colombia

 It is possible to find lower end computers and tablets in Medellín and Colombia for similar prices as found in the U.S. This is due to an exemption from Colombia’s IVA tax and free trade agreements.

 However, a higher-end computer and tablet will normally cost more in Colombia than in the U.S. So, it will usually be cheaper to buy a higher-end computer or tablet in the U.S.